REAIABook/REAIABook/readme.md

 We start with exploring the univariate properties of the sales data.

-First, we get a list of the field types
+First, we get a list of the field types.

 ``` r
   field.types <- unlist(lapply(sales.data, class))